helabed/mastering-ruby/README.md

   - partition (same as [select(&block), reject(&block)])
     returns 2 arrays for which all items in the collection whose blocks evaluate to true and false, respectively
   - sort
-    returns the transformed sorted collection by the given block or the elements own <=> operator
+    returns the transformed sorted collection by the given block or the elements own &lt;=&gt; operator
   - sort_by
     returns sorted collection using criteria in given block